Sedowan/power-aware-miner-homeassistant/README.md

 ## Step 5: Automation – Dynamic GPU Start/Stop

-This automation starts or stops mining GPUs depending on the comparison of `moegliche_gpus` and `aktive_gpus`.
+This automation starts or stops mining GPUs depending on the comparison of `possible_gpus` and `active_gpus`.

 ```yaml
 alias: Miningmanagement